-If you’re a prospective student or family member looking to visit Callywith College and have never been to an open day before, or just want to make sure you are making the most out of your day, here are some top tips and advice.
+If you’re a prospective student or family member looking to visit Callywith College at our Open Event on Saturday 18th November, 10am - 3pm and have never been to an open event before, or just want to make sure you are making the most out of the event, here are some top tips and advice.

 2. Explore the facilities

 Callywith has some amazing facilities on offer and our Student Ambassadors will be happy to guide you around the campus.
 Don’t forget to make sure to pick up an Event Guide when you arrive which features a map of the College and a list of where the various subjects and courses on offer are and outlines just some of the activities taking place throughout the event.

 Make sure to visit more than just the classrooms and take a look at the modern IT suites and Learning Resource Centres, fantastic sport facilities and the spacious Lecture Theatre.

 Get involved in any tasters going on such as printmaking in the art department and experiments in the science depatrtment, to give you an idea of what a lesson could be like.
 Exploring the whole campus will give you a feel for the atmosphere at the College and introduce you to all that there is to offer.
 It also minimises your chances of getting lost on your first day in September if you remember your time at the open event.

 3. Get to know the teaching staff

 If you’ve got an idea in mind of what courses you would like to study, then make sure to meet the lecturers that could be teaching you.
 Do some research online before you visit by taking a look at our subject spotlight pages or read a prospectus to pick out some courses that interest you and the subject staff will be pleased to meet you in their classrooms to answer any questions you have about the course.
 Take a look at students’ work on display and browse the materials relating to the current curriculum to give you more of an insight into what the course is like to help you make the decision of which course is right for you.

 4. Attend talks and presentations